-The RAF said “diolch yn fawr Cymru” (thank you Wales) as the RAF’s one hundred-year relationship with the country was celebrated at the Royal Welsh Show this week.
+The RAF said “diolch yn fawr Cymru” (thank you Wales) as the RAF’s one hundred-year relationship with the country was celebrated at the Royal Welsh Show.

 Around one-tenth of the Welsh population came to see the show which saw the RAF mark its 100th anniversary with flypasts, parachute displays and an RAF village among the light-blue attractions.